caprinak/Spring-ActiveMQ-simulation/README.md

 3.  **Improving Responsiveness and User Experience:** The browser redirects immediately after the message is sent to the queue, not after the message is fully processed.
 This makes the application feel faster.
 4.  **Ensuring Reliability for Certain Operations:** If the message processing fails, the message can remain in the queue and be retried, or moved to a dead-letter queue for investigation.
 This is more robust than a direct synchronous call that might fail and lose the intended operation.

-### Why is JMS involved to update the product after it's stored in the DB?
+### JMS got involved to update the product after it's stored in the DB

 In this specific example, JMS isn't strictly *updating* the core product data that was initially saved.
 Instead, it's used to trigger a *secondary, asynchronous action* related to that product: